Will AI Replace...

 -

-Physical infrastructure installation and maintenance
+Physical infrastructure troubleshooting

 -